Anaswar-ash/Automated-Link-Generator/Readme.md

 It exposes a single API endpoint (/check).

-When it receives a URL, it uses the requests library to fetch the page's HTML content.
+When it receives a URL and an "inactive content string", it uses the requests library to fetch the page's HTML content.

-It checks the HTML for the specific string "This content does not exist" to determine if the link is active.
+It checks the HTML for the specific inactive string to determine if the link is active.

 It sends a simple JSON response ({'status': 'alive'} or {'status': 'dead'}) back to the frontend.